 Which of these industrial bathroom designs inspired you the most?
 Leave a comment below.
 We’d love to help you get started on your next design project.

-Exposed brick didn’t used to be considered a selling point in a home.
-Within the past decade, that became type of thing that can get a home listing noticed by potential buyers.
+Exposed bricks weren’t considered a selling point in a home.
+Within the past decade, it has become something that can get a home listing noticed by potential buyers.
 Brick walls are a great way to showcase your home’s natural character.
-Pairing them with some other contrasting textures, like these light hardwood floors, is a nice way to create variety.
+Pairing them with other contrasting textures, like these light hardwood floors, is a nice way to create variety.
 A solid, dark brown cabinet with industrial metal drawer handles is a great way to bring some storage into a bathroom on the smaller side.

 Textures are everything when it comes to industrial bathroom design.
-There are so many industrial textures to choose from, so why not choose them all?
-That’s what this bathroom did and it works.
-White subway tiles sit behind the wood based sink with metal drawer handles.
-The sink’s countertop looks to be made of a stone or concrete texture.
+There are so many industrial textures, so why not choose them all?
+That’s what this bathroom did, and it works.
+White subway tiles sit behind the wood-based sink with metal drawer handles.
+The sink’s countertop looks made of a stone or concrete texture.
 Large rectangular floor tiles sit underneath a painted medium grey accent wall.
 And with the addition of several ornamental elements and light fixtures, the list of textures could go on and on.
-The moral of this example: more is more.
+The moral of this example is that more is more.

 Industrial bathrooms often use a neutral or greyscale color palette.
 This is not out of some sort of aesthetic elitism, it is simply because those are the colors of the industrial textures used.
 However, this example proves just how lovely an industrial bathroom can look with a bold pop of color.
 Teal contrasts nicely with warm wood accents, and a patterned tile brings even more vibrancy to the room.